 Dubbed “Mr. Amerk” during his 11-year career in Rochester, Gage finished as the Amerks’ all-time leader in goals, assists, points and games played.
 He holds the Amerks’ record for game-winning goals in one season (9, 1987-88) and goals/points by a right wing in one season (60/104, 1987-88).
 Gage is one of just three players to record 500 career AHL goals and 1,000 career AHL points, and his 17 AHL seasons tie him for third in league history.
 Some of his other AHL accolades include the 1987-88 AHL MVP award and a berth on the First Team All-Star squad.
 He also earned AHL First Team All-Star honors following the 1985-86 and 1990-91 seasons, a place on the AHL's All-Time Team in 1992 -- as chosen by the media -- and selection as the U.S. Team Captain for the AHL All-Star Game in 1995.
 Gage also holds AHL records for the two fastest short-handed goals in one game (8 seconds, 3/25/89), the most 40+ goal seasons (7), and the most playoff goals (51) in AHL history.

 In 1999, he was inducted into the Amerks Hall of Fame.
 On March 19, 1999, Gage and Dick Gamble had their No. 9 retired, joining Norm “Red” Armstrong as the only players in team history to receive that honor.

 Gage (born 11/29/59) resides in Chili with his wife Charlotte.
-The couple has a son, Ryan, and a daughter, Stefanie, as well as two grandsons, Joseph and Teddy.
+The couple has a son, Ryan, and a daughter, Stefanie, as well as three grandsons, Joseph, Teddy and Gordon.
 Jody is an avid and accomplished golfer, and also enjoys spending time with his family.